jsams/BPR.jl/README.md

 select the optimal hyperparamters.

 # TODO
- * would be best not to store negative examples per user for memory reasons, but how to efficiently choose among them without storing them?
-Sets aren't THAT fast.  benchmarks.jl suggests ~1.5s for 2500 iterations versus 0.02s.
-Not acceptable.
  * uniform sampling is maybe not quite uniform, read paper to uniform over what.
- * fix progress meters (e.g. min_iters, auc)...maybe just kill insample auc anyway
- * add loop size to result (whoops!)